tus/tus-js-client/README.md

 is currently only used and required if you supply a `Readable` stream as the file to upload.
 You may also use this to limit the position until which a file will be uploaded.
+* `agent = undefined`: specifies the [Agent](https://nodejs.org/api/http.html#http_class_http_agent)
+instance to be used to manage HTTP requests.
+See nodejs documentation for details.
+Custom Agent can be configured to reuse TCP connections across multiple HTTP requests to the same server.
+See [Persistent connections](#persistent-connections) for details.
 * `overridePatchMethod = false`: a boolean indicating whether the `POST` method should be used instead of `PATCH` for transfering the chunks.
 This may be necessary if a browser or the server does not support latter one.
 In this case,